kuzzleio/kuzzle-plugin-prometheus/README.md

 ### Architecture

-Each Kuzzle node expose a route .
+Each Kuzzle node expose a route `/metrics` which expose all nodes metrics.
+To do so, Redis is used to sync metrics data between nodes.
+This mechanism make this plugin cluster compatible.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/7868838/60268822-979f9580-98ed-11e9-82b4-298edf8d7893.png"/>